VAN Magazine

-Notable Stories and Contributors
+Notable stories and contributors

-VAN has published breaking news around topics including alleged professional and sexual misconduct at both the Badisches Staatstheater in Karlsruhe, Germany and the University of Texas at Austin's Butler School of Music, as well as allegations of professional misconduct by conductor and music director Daniel Barenboim.
+VAN has published breaking news around topics including alleged professional and sexual misconduct at the Juilliard School of Music, the San Francisco Conservatory of Music, Badisches Staatstheater in Karlsruhe, Germany and the University of Texas at Austin's Butler School of Music, as well as allegations of professional misconduct by conductor and music director Daniel Barenboim.
 It has also reported on the ongoing allegations of misconduct against James Levine both in the US and Germany.
-It has published interviews with Teju Cole, Laurie Anderson, Barbara Hannigan, Mahan Esfahani, Claire Chase, Anna Thorvaldsdottir, Peter Eötvös, and Elina Garanca.
+It has published interviews with Teju Cole, Laurie Anderson, Barbara Hannigan, Mahan Esfahani, András Schiff, Angela Gheorghiu, Davóne Tines, Claire Chase, Anna Thorvaldsdottir, Peter Eötvös, and Elina Garanca.

 VAN has published essays and features written by Haas, cellist Matt Haimovitz, author and former Leonard Bernstein assistant Craig Urquhart, ABC News's Alexandra Svokos, The Paris Review's Helena de Groot, Kenji Fujishima, critic and librettist Olivia Giovetti, musicologist and Jeopardy! contestant Linda Shaver-Gleason, and Belarusian conductor Vitali Alekseenok.

-Daniel Barenboim Reporting
+Daniel Barenboim reporting

 VANs style of reporting is characterized by stories that go beyond the traditional purview of legacy classical music publications.
 In 2019, VAN broke news of conductor and music director Daniel Barenboim's alleged professional misconduct, characterized across interviews with past and current employees as "authoritarian, mercurial, and frightening" behavior.
 Allegations of his misconduct included two separate incidents where he purportedly "grabbed and [shook] members of his staff in anger."
 The Columbia Journalism Review called the report "groundbreaking," and linked VAN to a vanguard of classical music journalism that expanded focus from performance and technique to issues of representation, interpersonal and global politics, and workplace culture.